Demo-ChefProject/JDK/cookbooks/javajdk/README.md

 windows_package tells the chef-client to manage a package 'name' is the name of the package
 :action identifies which steps the chef-client will take to bring the node into the desired state checksum, installer_type, options, package_name, provider, remote_file_attributes, returns, source, and timeout are properties of this resource, with the Ruby type shown.
-See “Properties” section below for more information about all of the properties that may be used with this resource.

  - Only Development in Jdk is enabled (disabling others)

 ## Setting the Variable Name and Value

  - SETX in Powershell script is used for this purpose
- -

 What it DOES?
 - Set environment variables permanently, SETX can be used to set Environment Variables for the machine or currently logged on user: